-LGC Geotechnical performed a subsurface geotechnical evaluation of the subject site consisting of the excavation of twelve additional hollow-stem auger borings, twelve backhoe test pits, thirteen cone penetration tests, and two infiltration tests to evaluate onsite geotechnical conditions of areas not previously evaluated.
-In addition, five seismic refraction lines were performed northwest of the subject site, in an area no longer included within the project limits, to evaluate the potential for near surface hard rock.
+LGC Geotechnical performed a subsurface geotechnical evaluation of the subject site consisting of the excavation of twelve hollow-stem auger borings, twelve backhoe test pits, thirteen cone penetration tests, and two infiltration tests to evaluate onsite geotechnical conditions of areas not previously evaluated.
+In addition, five seismic fraction lines were performed in the northwestern portion of the site to evaluate the potential for near surface hard rock.